-- 1 To change the system configuration information after you add, change, or remove any hardware in your system - 1 To set or change user-selectable options-for example, the time or date on your system - 1 To enable or disable all integrated devices in your system
+- 1 To change the system configuration information after you add, change, or remove any hardware in your system - 1 To set or change user-selectable options-for example, the time or date on your system - 1 To enable or disable any integrated device in your system

 After you set up your system, run the System Setup program to familiarize yourself with your system configuration information and optional settings.
-Print the System Setup screens (by pressing <Print Screen>) or record the information for future reference.
+Print the System Setup screens (by pressing the <Print Screen> key) or record the information for future reference.